zcschu01/Parksapedia/README.md

 ### Installing

-Go to https://visualstudio.microsoft.com/downloads/ and get the free Community version
+Go to https://visualstudio.microsoft.com/downloads/ and get the free Community version.

+### Running the project
+* Download Zip of the project
+* Open ParksapediaAPI and run the *.sln* file
+* Open ParksapediaWeb and double click the *index.html* file

 ## Built With